Lakeside (band): Major label success

 Dick Griffey, the producer who had befriended and managed Lakeside since 1975, started Solar Records in 1978.
 At that same time, Norman Whitfield had been courting the group to sign with his Whitfield Records, but Griffey offered the group a chance to write and co-produce their own music, which Whitfield was not willing to do.

 Parting amicably with Frank Wilson, Lakeside became a part of the Solar family.
-The band released their next album, Shot of Love later in 1978.
-Their first Solar album featured songs all written by members of the band and co-produced with Solar staff producer, Leon Sylvers III.
-With this album, the band began to find major success on the R&B charts, when the single "It's All the Way Live" reached number 4.
+The band released the album Shot of Love in 1978.
+Their first Solar album featured songs all written by members of the band and co-produced with Solar staff producer Leon Sylvers III.
+With this album, the band began to find major success on the R&B charts when the single "It's All the Way Live" reached number 4.

 The band, at this point consisting of bassist Marvin Craig, drummer Fred Alexander, percussionist Fred Lewis, guitarist Steve Shockley, keyboardist Norman Beavers, guitarist/multi-instrumentalist and lead vocalist Otis Stokes, lead vocalist/keyboardist Mark Wood, occasional lead vocalists Tiemeyer McCain and Thomas Shelby found their niche with a sound that stemmed from years of playing together.
-The band dressed in costumes on their album covers, including pirates, 1920s police officers, cowboys, Arabian knights, and even Robin Hood.
+The band dressed in a range of costumes on their album covers, including pirates, 1920s police officers, cowboys, Arabian knights, and even Robin Hood.

-Despite the success of Shot of Love and "It's All the Way Live", the next album, Rough Riders, did not fare as well.
-However, the following album, 1980s Fantastic Voyage, exceeded all expectations.
-Its single, "Fantastic Voyage" went to reach number one on the R&B chart.
+Despite the success of Shot of Love and "It's All the Way Live", the album Rough Riders did not fare as well.
+However, the following album, 1980's Fantastic Voyage, exceeded all expectations.
+Its single "Fantastic Voyage" reached number one on the R&B chart.
 The tune remains the band's biggest hit, also hitting the pop charts (their only single to do so), where it peaked at number 55.
 Fantastic Voyage was certified Gold and remains the group's greatest achievement, and it eventually went Platinum.
-They followed this hit up with a remake of the Beatles' song, "I Want to Hold Your Hand", which made the R&B top ten again.
+They followed up this hit with a remake of the Beatles' song "I Want to Hold Your Hand", which made the R&B top 10 again.

-Subsequent to the Fantastic Voyage album, Lakeside went on to release six more successful albums.
-More hits on the R&B charts, such as "Raid" (1983) and "Outrageous" (1984) kept the group going, until their change in the late 1980s.
-"Bullseye" (1987) became the group's last major hit, as the New Jack Swing boom began taking over the airwaves.
+Subsequent to Fantastic Voyage, Lakeside released six more successful albums.
+More hits on the R&B charts, such as "Raid" (1983) and "Outrageous" (1984), kept the group going until their change in the late 1980s.
+"Bullseye" (1987) became the group's last major hit as new jack swing began taking over the airwaves.

-Tyrone Griffin - one of the later members of Lakeside - has a son in the music industry, Tyrone Griffin, Jr. - known to the public as singer Ty Dolla Sign.
+Tyrone Griffin, one of the later members of Lakeside, has a son in the music industry, Tyrone Griffin, Jr., known to the public as singer Ty Dolla Sign.

 Recent appearance

-The Rose Music Center in Huber Heights held a benefit concert on September 18, 2019, that raised more than $109,000 to help survivors of the Memorial Day tornado.
+The Rose Music Center in Huber Heights held a benefit concert on September 18, 2019 that raised more than $109,000 to help survivors of the Memorial Day tornado.
 Performers included the Ohio Players, Zapp, Steve Arrington, and the Original Lakeside.